MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-fit-line-dynamicfunction.md

 * *x*: Dynamic array of numeric values.

 > [!TIP]
-> The most convenient way of using this function is applying it to the results of [make-series](make-seriesoperator.md) operator.
+> The most convenient way of using this function is by applying it to the results of [make-series](make-seriesoperator.md) operator.

 **Examples**